 A NSFAS appeal allows you to request NSFAS to evaluate your NSFAS online application again.
 This NSFAS appeal must be submitted within 30 days of seeing the 'unsuccessful' NSFAS application status.

 In order to appeal your NSFAS application, you must do so using the myNSFAS portal.
-You will then need to submit your appeal application along with required information and documents.
+You will then need to submit your appeal application along with the required information and documents.

 Here's how to submit your NSFAS appeal: